spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/1-getting-started/0-index.md

 # Getting Started

-This section shows how to create Batch data pipeline with an existing Task applications and deploy it using Spring Cloud Data Flow.
+This section shows how to create a Spring Batch data pipeline with an existing Spring Cloud Task application and use Spring Cloud Data Flow to deploy it.